 - Describe any costs that subjects may be responsible for because of participation in the research. - Hot water burns or electrical failure causing injury and the treatment of such injuries would be the only foreseeable costs incurred by the patient.
 The burn risk is present in the traditional method of frostbite rewarming and the SVR is expected to minimize this risk.
-Biomedical has assessed the SVD.
+Biomedical engineering at Dartmouth-Hitchcock has assessed the SVD, deemed it low risk, and cleared it for use.